-Currently, Mr. R. K. Saraf (Managing Director), Mr. Vijay Vashisth (Dy.
-CFO) and Mr. Piyush Agarwal (Company Secretary & Compliance Officer) are the key managerial personnel of the Company.
+Currently, Mr. Ashish Santosh Agrawal (Whole-time Director), Mr. Vijay Vashisth (Dy.
+CFO) and Mr. Piyush Agarwal, Company Secretary, are the key managerial personnel of the Company.

 None of the Whole-time Key Managerial Personnel (KMP) of the Company is holding office in any other Company as a Key Managerial Personnel.